planetfederal/qgis-suite-plugin/doc/source/quickstart.rst

 #.
 Open the QGIS project that is included in the example data (:file:`quickstart.qgs`).
 There should be five layers in your project in two groups.

+   This is what the project will look like in the QGIS Layers panel:

    .. figure:: img/quickstart/project.png

+      Quickstart sample project

 #.
 We will publish this project to GeoServer as it is, with those layers, groups, and the symbology associated with each layer.